LautaroParada/variance-test/README.md

 ## Future releases:

+- Publish the code into PiPy as a package.
 - Include a step by step explanation of the Variance Ratio test in QuantConnect.

 - Implementation of the Long Term Memory in Stock Market Prices paper of Andrew Lo.
 More details in the paper